ipb-halle/MetFragTraining/README.md

 **Topic:** Using MetFrag for compound identification with MS/MS data and additional information.

-Online training presentation is avalable at https://meier-rene.github.io/MetFragTraining/.
+Online training presentation is avalable [here](https://meier-rene.github.io/MetFragTraining/).

 ---